In this section:

 Providing vital funding for projects that help improve patient care.

 Visit our nursing heritage website, a celebration of District Nursing around the world since 1859.

-This is our flagship campaign for high quality nursing in the home.
+Launched in 2011, this is our flagship campaign for high quality nursing in the home.

 What is the campaign all about?